gmxavier/TEP-meets-LSTM/README.md

 # Chemical Process Fault Detection Using Long Short-Term Memory Recurrent Neural Network

+**[19/8/2021 UPDATE] I've added some chunk of code that allows running the notebook in the Colab environment.**

 This repository contains everything needed to reproduce the results presented in the following paper:

 > Gilberto M. Xavier and José Manoel de Seixas.
 Fault Detection and Diagnosis in a Chemical Process using Long Short-Term Memory Recurrent Neural Network.
 31st International Joint Conference on Neural Networks, IJCNN 2018.
 Rio de Janeiro, Brazil 8-13 July 2018.